timescale/docs/use-timescale/ha-replicas/high-availability.md

 ## Rapid recovery

-Rapid recovery is the default for all services on Timescale Cloud.
-By decoupling compute and storage, Timescale Cloud can take different approaches to different types of failures, rather than always recovering from backup.
-In particular, Timescale Cloud can quickly recover from compute failures but will do a full recovery from backup for storage failures.
+Rapid recovery is the default for all services on Timescale.
+By decoupling compute and storage, Timescale can take different approaches to different types of failures, rather than always recovering from backup.
+In particular, Timescale can quickly recover from compute failures but will do a full recovery from backup for storage failures.

 Compute failing is by far the most common cause of database failure.
 Failures can be caused by hardware failure or by the user from unoptimized queries or increased load that maxes out the CPU usage and causes a failure.
 In these cases, only the instance (compute and memory) needs replacing since the data on disk is unaffected.
-If a failure occurs, Timescale Cloud immediately provisions a new database instance and mounts the database's existing storage (disk) to the new instance.
+If a failure occurs, Timescale immediately provisions a new database instance and mounts the database's existing storage (disk) to the new instance.
 Any WAL that was in memory then replays.
 This process typically only takes thirty seconds, though it may take up to twenty minutes in some